WILD YAK EXPEDITIONS' TREKKING PHILOSOPHY

 Depending on the difficulty of some itineraries, WILD YAK EXPEDITIONS will secure the route using the necessary technical gear, if needed.

 Please note that the above-mentioned itinerary information is purely indicative and can likely modify during the trekking by your Guide, who has the authority to make such changes if it is deemed necessary (due to safety concerns, etc.).
 Every effort will be made to keep to the scheduled itinerary.
-However, as this is an adventure travel in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
+However, as this is adventure travel in remote mountain regions and at high altitude, we are not able to fully guarantee it as it is necessary to take into consideration each situation as it occurs and consequently to adapt the program in its best way.
 Elements such as weather conditions, health conditions of a group member, unexpected natural disasters, among others, can all contribute to changes in the scheduled itinerary.

-Trekking Guide and his role: WILD YAK EXPEDITIONS' Trekking Guide is a professional government-trained guide with experience in directing and trekking around the Himalaya, including first aid training and in-depth knowledge of the local flora, fauna and general environment preservation.
-Our Guide leads you all the way through the trekking and across the passes while giving you interesting information about the mountains, culture, traditions and landscapes.
+Our Trekking Guide and his role: WILD YAK EXPEDITIONS' Trekking Guide is a professional government-trained Sherpa guide with experience in directing and trekking around the Himalaya, including first aid training and in-depth knowledge of the local flora, fauna and general environment preservation.
+Our Guide leads you all the way through the trekking and across the passes while giving you interesting information about the mountains, culture, traditions, and landscapes.
 He will help as an interpreter with the local populations.
 He is ensuring your safety and is checking your needs throughout the trail, and to the top of the pass, monitoring symptoms of high altitude sickness.
 The Guide plays a vital role in taking care of our members' needs, supervising the team and porters, and assuring the safety requirements.
 He also makes sure that the rubbish managed, and the trail/campsite is kept clean throughout the whole trekking trip.
-WILD YAK EXPEDITIONS will frequently be informed about the group during the entire trekking experience.
+WILD YAK EXPEDITIONS will frequently be informed about the Group during the entire trekking experience.

 WILD YAK EXPEDITIONS is very concerned about the porters.
 We support and respect the porters' rights and have high standards to make sure that they treated well.
-We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses and medical insurances.
+We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses, and medical insurances.

-ACCOMMODATION AND MEAL
+ACCOMMODATION AND MEALS

 TYPICAL TREKKING DAY